madajaju/EmbracingDigitalTransformation/docs/episodes/edt-10/episode.md

 ---
 layout: posts
-title: Teleworker Sizing Your VDI Solution
+title: "Teleworker Sizing Your VDI Solution"
 number: 10
 permalink: EDT10
 has_children: false
 parent: Episodes
 nav_order: 10
 tags:
     - Telework
     - VDI

-date:
+date: 2020-08-05
 guests:
     - Darren W Pulsipher
     - Illyse Sheaffer

 img: thumbnail.png
-summary: Organizations need help in building VDI (Virtual Desktop Infrastructure) solutions immediately.
-As IT Departments are adding VDI licenses locally to their current systems, they need to be aware that licenses alone don’t solve all of their problems.
+summary: "Organizations need help in building VDI (Virtual Desktop Infrastructure) solutions immediately.
+As IT Departments are adding VDI licenses locally to their current systems, they need to be aware that licenses alone don’t solve all of their problems."
 ---

 {% include soundcloud.html id="edt10" title="#10 Teleworker Sizing Your VDI Solution" %}